PostHog/posthog.com/contents/tutorials/api-feature-flags.md

 </MultiLanguage>

 This filter object can include available user properties, cohorts, or group properties.
 You also can use the `PATCH` endpoint to change the name, key, filters, deleted status, active status, and more.

-Be careful though, it overwrites any of your current feature flag details.
-See the full details in [our API docs](/docs/api/feature-flags#patch-api-projects-project_id-feature_flags-id).
+> Be careful when using the `PATCH` endpoint, as it overwrites any current feature flag details.
+Find out more in [our API docs](/docs/api/feature-flags#patch-api-projects-project_id-feature_flags-id).

 ## Combining our requests to update flags when evaluated